jannis-kiriasis/insured/README.md

     ![Logo](./README-files/insured-logo.png)

 2.	**Main heading**
-    A main heading appears on every page of the questionnaire, calculator and application form.
+    The main heading appears on every page of the questionnaire, calculator and application form.
     In the questionnaire, the main heading is the placeholder for the questions.
 Its content changes using DOM manipulation rules at every button click.

     ![Heading](./README-files/main-heading.png)

 3.	**Navigation / stages**
-    I've used graphics to represent the 3 pages included in the website: The questionnaire, the calculator and the application form.
-The reason is becauase while it can effectively be used as a navigation (the graphics link to the related pages), it isn't its intended use.
-I reccommand to follow the on screen instructions for the best experience instead of jumping from a page to the other by clicking on the graphics.
-Hence to discourage this behavior, I used graphics.
+    I've used graphics to represent the 3 pages included on the website: The questionnaire, the calculator and the application form.
+The reason is because while it can effectively be used as navigation (the graphics link to the related pages), it isn't its intended use.
+I reccommend following the on-screen instructions for the best experience instead of jumping from one page to the other by clicking on the graphics.
+Hence to discourage this behaviour, I used graphics.
 The primary use is to let users know at what stage of the whole process they are.

     The current page icon becomes Verdigris when the page is active.